 The percentile ranks provided on your score report show the percentages of test takers who received the same scores or lower scores on the exam than you did.
 They show how your scores compare to the scores of other examinees.

-Please note the new percentile ranks are very similar to the percentile ranks in use from May 1, 2016 through April 30, 2017.
 You can view the percentile ranks.
 For more information, see the FAQ How do I understand my percentile ranks?

 If you look at your scores in theafter May 1, you will see these percentile ranks.
 Please note that percentile ranks will not change much from one year to the next.